LGBTQ rights in Singapore: Gender neutral toilets

-During Wikimania 2023 which was held at the Suntec Singapore Convention and Exhibition Centre, from 16 to 19 August 2023, a female toilet was temporarily converted to a gender neutral toilet.
+During Wikimania 2023, which was held at the Suntec Singapore Convention and Exhibition Centre from 16 to 19 August 2023, a female toilet was temporarily converted to a gender-neutral toilet.
 The toilet attracted attention from the public when a picture was first posted on Instagram and subsequently on other forums.
-Facebook group "We Are Against Pinkdot in Singapore" threatened a boycott against Suntec with users seeking petitions against the implementation of the gender neutral toilet.
+The Facebook group "We Are Against Pinkdot in Singapore" threatened a boycott against Suntec with users seeking petitions against the implementation of the gender neutral toilet.
 PinkDot SG and non-profit group Oogachaga responded that gender neutral toilets are a complement to gendered toilets and can co-exist together.
 They do not seek to replace traditional gendered toilets.

 Public opinion

 2000s

-A 2005 poll by the Nanyang Technological University found that 69% of Singaporeans viewed homosexuality negatively, whilst 23% positively.
-In 2010, these numbers had changed to 64.5% negatively and 25% positively.
+A 2005 poll by the Nanyang Technological University found that 69% of Singaporeans viewed homosexuality negatively and 23% viewed it positively.
+In 2010 these numbers had changed to 64.5% negatively and 25% positively.

 2010s

-According to 2013 polling by the Institute of Policy Studies, 78% of Singaporeans opposed same-sex marriage.
+In a 2013 Singaporean poll by the Institute of Policy Studies, 78% of respondents opposed same-sex marriage.

 A 2018 opinion poll by Ipsos found that 55% of Singaporeans supported Section 377A.
-On the other hand, a third of Singaporeans declared themselves more accepting of same-sex relationships and human rights than five years prior.
+On the other hand, one-third of Singaporeans declared themselves more accepting of same-sex relationships and human rights than five years prior.

-In 2019, a poll conducted by YouGov with 1,033 respondents showed that about one-third (34%) of Singaporeans backed same-sex partnerships, while 43% opposed their legalization, and the remaining 23% were uncertain.
+In 2019 a poll conducted by YouGov with 1,033 respondents showed that about one-third (34%) of Singaporeans backed same-sex partnerships, while 43% opposed their legalisation, and the remaining 23% were uncertain.
 Support was more notable among younger respondents: 50% of people aged 18 to 34 supported civil partnerships and 20% were opposed.
 In contrast, only 22% of those aged 55 and over supported.
 41% of university degree holders agreed with the legalisation of same-sex partnerships, whereas only 26% of respondents without a university degree were in favour.
 Of those who considered themselves "very much" religious, only 23% supported civil partnerships.
 51% of people who considered themselves "not at all" religious expressed support.
 Apart from irreligious people, majority support for same-sex partnerships was also found in respondents who identified as LGBTQ (71% against 22%) and those who personally knew a person in a same-sex relationship (52% against 33%).

 A survey conducted by the Institute of Policy Studies between August 2018 and January 2019 revealed that Singaporean society was still largely conservative but becoming more liberal on LGBTQ rights.
 The survey showed that more than 20% of people said that sexual relations between adults of the same sex were not wrong at all or not wrong most of the time, a rise of about 10% from 2013.
 Around 27% felt the same way about same-sex marriage (up from 15% in 2013) and 30% did so about same-sex couples adopting a child (up from 24% in 2013).